dawonahn/TATD/README.md

 Time-Aware Tensor Decomposition for Missing Entry Prediction

-1. Sparse tensor (COO type) should be input.
+Input data should be sparse tensor (COO type).